SLU-foodsystems/safad/README.md

-# SLU SAFAD

-| Sustainability Assessment of Foods and Diets
+# Sustainability Assessment of Foods and Diets (SAFAD)

-A web-based implementation of the SAFAD model developed by Röös et al. (in press) to benchmark sustainability impacts of diets.
+A web-based implementation of the SAFAD model developed by Röös et al. (2024, in press) to benchmark environmental impacts of diets.

 ## Instructions for common maintenance tasks

+Every time a change is made on the main branch, the website is deployed to safad.se, thanks to the service [Netlify](https://netlify.app).

 ### Upload new input files